Text and pictures version:

 http://localhost:1234/ (or a similar URL).
 Let’s open Firefox or Chrome and type that into the address bar.

-If you're curious about what a Pluto notebook looks like, have a look at the sample notebooks.
-Samples 1, 2 and 6 may be useful for learning some basics of Julia programming.
+If you’re curious about what a Pluto notebook looks like, have a look at the Featured Notebooks.
+These notebooks are useful for learning some basics of Julia programming.

 If you want to hear the story behind Pluto, have a look a the JuliaCon presentation.